CanadaSOSED/portal/wp-content/plugins/wp-all-export/readme.txt

 	[Read more about WP All Export Pro and Zapier.](https://zapier.com/zapbook/wp-all-export-pro/)

-* **Schedule exports to run automatically:** Exports can be configured via cron to run on any schedule you like.
-You can export new sales every week, recent user sign ups, new affiliate products added to your site, daily product stock reports, etc. Scheduled exports are incredibly powerful and flexible when combined with Zapier.
+* **Schedule exports to run automatically:** Exports can be configured to run on any schedule you like.
+You can export new sales every week, recent user sign ups, new affiliate products added to your site, daily product stock reports, etc. Scheduled exports are very powerful when combined with Zapier.

 * **Add rules to filter data:** WP All Export Pro makes it easy to export the exact posts/products/orders you need.
 Want to export all WooCommerce orders over $100?
 Want to export all of the green shirts from your WooCommerce store?
 Want to export all new posts from 2014, except the ones added by Steve?